How Much Can I Claim If I Am Involved In A Company Car Accident?

 - Alcohol and drug abuse.

-- Inexperience – Newly qualified drivers are more at risk of being involved in an accident as they are more likely to make driver errors as mentioned above.
+- Inexperience – New drivers are more at risk of accident as they’re more likely to make driver errors.

-The first question we are often asked is ‘how much compensation will I receive?’.
-As much as we’d like to give a correct, exact figure, we can’t as each case is different and so the amount awarded will reflect these differences.
-All we can do at this stage is give an estimate of what you might possible be able to claim.
+The first question we often hear is ‘how much compensation will I receive?’.
+But each case is different, and so the amount will reflect these differences.
+All we can do is give an estimate of what you might be able to claim.

-In the table below are average compensation payout amounts for particular injuries that we have listed to help you get an idea of what potentially could be awarded for your injury.
+In the table below are average compensation payout amounts for particular injuries.
 Please feel free to ring us with any questions you may have regarding your injury compensation amount.

 |Reason for Compensation||Average Compensation Amount||Comments|